Skip to content

 In terms of responsibilities, you can boil sales ops down to three overarching focuses:

-1. Create a sales strategy and identify objectives.
+• Creating a sales strategy and identifying objectives.

-3. Handle sales analytics to improve sales efficiency and keep leadership updated.
+• Handling sales analytics to improve efficiency and keep leadership updated.

-In the next section, we’ll go deeper into each focus area, sharing the day-to-day work you can expect from a sales ops professional.
+In the next section, we’ll go deeper into the benefits of sales ops.

 What does sales operations do?

-Sales operations is a critical function within an organisation that supports the sales team in driving revenue and achieving business objectives.
+Sales operations is a critical function within an organisation.
+It supports the sales team in driving revenue and achieving business objectives.

-The primary goal of sales operations is to streamline and optimise the sales process, ultimately increasing efficiency and effectiveness.
+The primary goal of sales ops is to streamline and optimise the sales process, ultimately increasing efficiency and effectiveness.

 How do they achieve this?

-Let’s go over some of the key responsibilities of the average sales operations team, divided into three harmonious focus areas: strategy and ops, analytics, and performance.
+Let’s review some of the key responsibilities of the sales operations team, which are divided into three focus areas: strategy and operations, analytics, and performance.

 Sales strategy and operations